-Initial Authorisation Procedure under CTR Submission
+Initial Authorisation Procedure under CTR

+Submission

 One of the main aims of the CTR for the authorisation procedure is for the sponsor/applicant to submit one application dossier, including a single set of documents in harmonised format via the CTIS regardless of how many Member States are participating in the trial.
-Each Member State issues one decision per study.
-The CTIS has sponsor workspace (for sponsors, Marketing Authorisation Applicants (MAAs)) and authorities' workspace (for Member States, European Commission and European Medicines Agency (EMA)).
-At the sponsor workspace, a sponsor or CRO must create the CTIS User Administrator role in the system, which covers:
+Each Member State will issue one decision per study.

+The CTIS will have sponsor workspace (for sponsors, Marketing Authorisation Applicants (MAAs)) and authorities' workspace (for Member States, European Commission and European Medicines Agency (EMA).
+At the sponsor workspace, a sponsor or CRO will have the CTIS User Administrator role, which will cover:

-- Assigning new role or clinical trial access; - Amending role or clinical trial access; - Revoking role or clinical trials access; - Approving or rejecting user request for role.
+- Assigning new role or clinical trial access; - Amending role or clinical trial access; - Revoking role or clinical trials access; - Approving or rejecting user request for role; - Monitoring the work flow of the clinical trial.

-To get access to the CTIS, all users need to register by themselves in the EMA Identity and Access Management System (IAM).
-Users receive their login credentials, a default role that allows them to access the CTIS and perform a limited number of activities like to request a role or update personal profile.
-In order to perform clinical trial activities for the particular study, the CTIS User Administrator needs to assign in the system, the CT Admin who can be assigned to specific trial or all clinical trials for the organization.
-CTIS User Administrator or CT Admin can assign user to study specific role in the CTIS.
+To get access to the CTIS, all users will need register by themselves in the EMA Identity and Access Management System (IAM).
+Users will receive their login credentials, a default role that will allow them to access the CTIS and perform a limited number of activities like to request a role or update personal profile.
+In order to perform clinical trial activities for the particular study, the CTIS User Administrator will need to assign in the system, the user with his/her business role.
+The CTIS User Administrator will be also able to perform all sponsor's/CRO's business activities in CTIS.